W4RH4WK/Debloat-Windows-10/README.md

 ### Sysprep will hang

-If you are deploying images with MDT and running these scripts, the sysprep step will hang unless `dmwappushserivce` is active.
+If you are deploying images with MDT and running these scripts, the sysprep step will hang unless `dmwappushservice` is active.

 ### Xbox Wireless Adapter